ThijnK/maze/README.md

 # Maze

-Maze is a dynamic symbolic execution (DSE) engine designed for automated test generation.
+Maze is a dynamic symbolic execution (DSE) engine for automated test generation.
-It leverages symbolic execution and concrete execution to explore program paths and generate test cases.
+It uses a combination of symbolic and concrete execution to explore program paths and generate test cases that mazimize code coverage.

-The project is being developed as part of a master's thesis at Utrecht University and focuses on the exploration of different search strategies.
+The project was developed as part of a master's thesis at Utrecht University.
+The thesis focuses on comparing the effectiveness of different search strategies and heuristics in DSE engines.

 ## Getting Started

 To get started with Maze, follow the instructions below to set up your environment and run the application.

 ### Prerequisites

+Before you begin, ensure you have the following software installed on your machine:

 - Java Development Kit (JDK) 21 or higher
 - Apache Maven